 Attach the submission as a .doc or .rtf file.
 Identify the submission category in the subject line of the email; in the email body, identify yourself, your student ID number, the title of the work, and the total word count of your submission.

 On the submission itself, include your student ID number but no other identifying information.
 If submitting to more than one category, a separate email must be sent for each category.
 Your filename should be the title of the entry.

 All participants agree to the use of their name and the title of their work in promotional materials, including the possibilities of winning entries being recognized at an event, on the internet, across social media, and/or in print publication.

 Judges are part of the Humanities Department Faculty.
 Once the judging is complete, notifications will be sent by email.
-Winners will be announced before graduation in May 2021.
-Prizes include certificates, WC notebooks, pens, and other promotional items.
+Winners will be announced before graduation in May 2022.
+Prizes include certificates, WC notebooks, pens, and WC bookstore gift certificates.